-Citrus fruits such as lemons have antioxidant activity derived not just from vitamin C – also essential as a co-factor for many enzymatic reactions in the body – but from other phytochemicals, especially flavonoids.
+Citrus fruits such as lemons have antioxidant activity.
+That’s not just from their vitamin C – also essential as a co-factor for many enzymatic reactions in the body – but also from other phytochemicals, especially flavonoids.

-Humans are one of the only species lacking the enzyme to convert glucose to vitamin C. And while the body regulates the amounts it holds in body fluid and tissue, since its water soluble, it means vitamin C isn’t stored in the liver or fat in the body and a (relatively small amount) has to be consumed every day for optimum health.
+Humans are one of the only species lacking the enzyme to convert glucose to vitamin C. And while the body regulates the amounts it holds in body fluid and tissue, since its water soluble, vitamin C isn’t stored in the liver or fat in the body and a (relatively small amount) has to be consumed every day for optimum health.
 So the lemon in this cake is going to help with that.

-I’m sure you already know the broad pros and cons of drinking alcohol per se, without me telling you what they are.
-But in a nutshell, there is a significant body of scientific thought that, in moderation, alcohol of any type (not just – famously – red wine), has some beneficial health impacts, both physically and mentally.
+I’m sure you already know the broad pros and cons of drinking alcohol, without me telling you what they are.
+But in a nutshell, there’s a significant body of scientific thought that, in moderation, alcohol of any type (not just – famously – red wine), has some beneficial health impacts, both physically and mentally.
 And you also know that, as with most things in life, if you drink to excess – then what may well start off as good becomes bad, and you may pay the price by damaging your health.

 You can read a good summary of the latest debate on all that in this scientifically-referenced article by the Harvard T.H.
 Chan School of Public Health.
 Its take-home message is that alcohol is both a tonic and a poison.
 But I guess you already knew that, right?

 If you Google the health impacts of gin specifically, you will find articles like this one, from the (London, UK) Evening Standard.
-It sets out supposed ‘scientific reasons’ why gin is good for you, but with absolutely no references to any authoritative science to back up any of the assertions made.
+It sets out supposed ‘scientific reasons’ why gin is good for you.
+But it has absolutely no references to any authoritative science to back up any of the assertions made.